Hurstbourne City Government

 Under the Commission Plan form of Government, the Mayor serves as an equal member of the Commission.
 Each elected member of the body has an equal vote – in other words, majority rules.
 The full Commission legislates and manages the City on behalf of its citizens.

 The Commission also appoints each Commissioner with departmental supervisory responsibilities.

 The Mayor is responsible for running Commission meetings, signing contracts and has an equal vote

-Finally, another distinction the management of the City of Hurstbourne is the appointment of a C.A.O.
+Another distinction in the management of a City is the appointment of a C.A.O.
 (City Administrative Officer) by the Commission to serve as the “day-to-day” manager of the City on behalf of the Commission.
 The C.A.O. is delegated such duties in accordance with KRS law.
 KRS 83a.140 describes delegation of responsibility for overall supervision to a C.A.O.
-(City Administrative Officer).